 - When the police officer completes the investigation of your case they put together what is known as a ‘brief of evidence’.
 This is a document where they seek support from a senior officer for their recommendation as to whether or not charges can be laid.

 - Often police will contact you personally to advise you whether or not charges have been laid.

 - If charges have been laid the ‘brief of evidence’ will be sent to the Office of Public Prosecutions.

 - If the police determine that there is insufficient evidence to charge, you will be notified.
-Make sure you are notified in writing.

 What if no charges are laid?
 Or the case does not proceed to court?